 Jamal has become well known for his exceptional client care and attention to detail when reporting back to those instructing.
 His workload often includes, but is not limited to dealing with a wide range of issues such as neglect, sexual abuse, domestic abuse, non-accidental injury, international child abduction, female genital mutilation, and parental alienation.

 In addition to this, many of Jamal’s matters involve international elements and he is always keen to understand cultural sensitives and to highlight cultural differences in parenting.
 He is often able to bring these matters to the forefront of people’s minds when presenting cases of this nature in court.

-Jamal has recently completed the direct access to barristers’ course so he is able to accept instructions from members of the public on a public access basis.
+Jamal has completed the direct access to barristers’ course so he is able to accept instructions from members of the public on a public access basis.

 Jamal is committed to diversity at the Bar and is a member of Midland Circuit Social Mobility Committee and is a Co-Founder of BME at The Bar, a Midlands based group of Black Barristers who seek to increase the number of Black practitioners within the profession.

 Jamal is the Assistant Circuit Junior for the Midland Circuit 2020 – 2021 after being invited by Michael Duck QC.